tbalz2319/RapidRepoPull/README.md

 - Clean up code

-- Created install shell script for ease of use
+- Create install shell script for ease of use

 ## Contribute